thecoderstudio/apollo/README.md

 # Apollo
-Apollo is a post-exploitation tool for managing, enumarting and pivotting on compromised machines.
+Apollo is a post-exploitation tool for managing, enumerating and pivotting on compromised machines.

 This app is only meant to be ethically used.
 Only use Apollo on systems you're